How much does a Supply Chain Manager make?

 Deloitte

-Deloitte offers Supply Chain Manager jobs with a focus on consulting and advisory services.
-They have offices in cities like New York, London, and Sydney.
-Deloitte emphasizes strategic planning and risk management in their supply chain.
+Deloitte offers Supply Chain Manager positions that focus on consulting and advisory services.
+Deloitte operates worldwide, with significant offices in New York, London, and Sydney.

 -